-Regarding any specific property, in some cases it can be challenging to decide whether that property is probate property or non-probate property.
+Regarding any specific property, in some cases it can be challenging to decide whether that property is Probate Property or Non-Probate Property.
 Consider these examples:

+Financial Accounts.

-- Financial Accounts. - P.O.D.
-Accounts.16 A bank statement for the Decedent's checking account may show only the name of the Decedent as the owner.
+- P.O.D.
+Accounts.
+16 A bank statement for the Decedent's checking account may show only the name of the Decedent as the owner.
 On the face of it, you might conclude that the checking account is probate property of the Decedent.
-However, it is possible that the checking account is non-probate property if the Decedent signed a "payable-on-death" (POD) form provided to the Decedent by a bank officer.
-In that case, the person or persons named as beneficiary on the POD form will receive that property, and that checking account is not a probate asset.
+However, it is possible that the checking account is Non-Probate Property if the Decedent signed a "payable-ondeath" (POD) form provided to the Decedent by a bank officer.
+In that case, the person or persons named as beneficiary on the POD form will receive that property, and that checking account is not Probate Property.
 You may need to ask the bank whether the Decedent signed a POD form. - WROS Accounts.17 A bank statement for the Decedent's checking account may show both the Decedent's name and the name of another person.
-Unless that bank statement clearly shows that the checking account is a joint and survivor account (typically the bank statement will have a designation such as "WROS" (i.e., "with right of survivorship), you cannot determine whether the account is non-probate property, with the ownership of that account being solely in the name of the surviving person, or whether a one-half interest in that account is probate property.
+Unless that bank statement clearly shows that the checking account is a joint and survivor account (typically the bank statement will have a designation such as "WROS" (i.e., "with right of survivorship), you cannot determine whether the account is Non-Probate Property, with the ownership of that account being solely in the name of the surviving person, or whether a one-half interest in that account is Probate Property.
 Again, you may need to ask the bank whether that account is a joint and survivor bank account.